Field cut vs. Neglect following Stroke

 - They begin compensations quickly

-- Show organized search patterns during cancellations tasks.
-This mean left to right, top to bottom pattern
+- Show organized search patterns during cancellation tasks.
+This means left to right, top to bottom pattern

 Patients with neglect present differently